gibbonsd1/lein-fruit/README.md

 A Leiningen plugin for building native iOS apps in Clojure and Java using the [RoboVM](http://www.robovm.org) bytecode-to-native translator.
 It is modeled after [lein-droid](https://github.com/clojure-android/lein-droid) and the commands are similar.

+## Caveats

+This plugin has not been well-tested on actual iOS devices because...I don't own any.
+I'm an Android guy (go figure).
+Also, keep in mind that, due to Clojure's weird import behavior, importing most [RoboVM Cocoa Touch classes](https://github.com/robovm/robovm/tree/master/cocoatouch/src/main/java/org/robovm/cocoatouch) will lead to a compile error.
+Instead, you must invoke these classes dynamically.
+The template provides an example of this, including some helpful convenience functions.

 ## Installation

 1. You must be running Mac OS X with Xcode installed (tested with 4.6.3 but the latest might also work)